Rashami Desai: Off-screen work and media image

 Desai endorsed Wheel alongside Salman Khan in 2010.
 In 2021, Desai became the brand ambassador of JioMart.
 Desai also endorses Hangyo.
+In 2023, Desai became the brand ambassador and entrepreneur of Glamveda.
+In 2024, Desai became the brand ambassador of international company Tradeomatic to endorse international brands TokiBaby and TokiHealth products.
+In 2025, Desai became the brand ambassador of Homero.

 Personal life

 She married her co-star from Uttaran, Nandish Sandhu, on 12 February 2011 in Ghaziabad.
 In 2014, they separated, and in 2015, the couple filed for divorce after almost four years of marriage.
+It was finalised in March 2016.

 In 2018, Desai met Arhaan Khan, they both participated in Bigg Boss 13 in 2019, where Arhaan proposed to Desai, and Desai accepted the proposal.
 Later, it was revealed by Salman Khan that Arhaan was married before and had a kid which he had kept secret from Desai.
 In 2020, after coming out from the Bigg Boss house, Desai broke up with Arhaan.